-Ute Lake: Fishing for white bass and walleye was fair to good when using vertical jigging blade baits in 20 to 30 feet of water near the main lake channel.
+Ute Lake: Fishing for white bass and walleye was fair to good when using vertical jigging blade baits, slab spoons, grubs and swimbaits in 20 to 25 feet of water near the main lake channel.
 The water surface temperature was in the low 50 degrees Fahrenheit and the water's color was stained.